-The Grammar Rules Behind 3 Commonly Disparaged Dialects
+The Grammar Rules of 3 Commonly Disparaged Dialects

 Linguists are always taken aback by the overwhelmingly negative and sometimes virulently expressed reaction they get when stating something that every linguist believes (and linguists do not agree on everything!) in a rather uncomplicated way: Every dialect has a grammar.

 "Every dialect has a grammar" does not mean "everything is relative, and let's throw away all the dictionaries, and no one should go to school anymore, and I should be able to wear a bath towel to a job interview if I damn well please."
 What it means is that all dialects, from the very fanciest to the ones held in lowest esteem, are rule-governed systems.
 Here are three examples from three different commonly disparaged dialects that illustrate how dialects have grammar.

 One of the most noticeable features of Appalachian English, which has been studied extensively by the linguists Walt Wolfram and Donna Christian, is the a- prefix that attaches to verbs.
 When people want to mock "hick" speech, they often scatter a-prefixed words around like "a-goin'" and "a-huntin'" and "a-fishin'," but if they don't actually speak the dialect, they usually make mistakes.
 That is because they don't know the rules of where a-prefixing can apply, and where it can't.

 Rules?
 Yes, rules.
 To someone who speaks an a-prefixing dialect this sounds right: "He was a-huntin'."

 He likes a-huntin'.